sreddy7819/Capstone_Satvik/README.md

 # Table of Contents

-# 1. Reports
+# 1. Docs

    Final Written Project

    Google Slides presentation

-# 2. Notebooks
+# 2. Notebook
-   Data Wrangling

-   Data Exploration

-   Feature Selection

-   Machine Learning
+   The notebook contains the data wrangling, data exploration, feature selection, and machine learning code that was used in this project.